Matrix-LoL-Group/Rules/README.md

 A team that is found to have broken enough rules the MXL Admins see fit, can be disqualified.
 All players from that team will be considered Free Agents unless stated as otherwise.
 All past and future games of this team will be forfeited.

 ### 2.1.6 Team Withdrawal
 A team may withdraw themselves for any reason or at any time.
 All players from that team will be considered Free Agents unless stated as otherwise.
+For a team to withdraw, both the captain and manager must agree to this with written evidence to the MXL Staff.

 ## 2.2 Roster Modification
 Rosters changes are allowed as long they are explicitly approved by the admins via the Tickets and in ChallengerMode.